awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 ## Step 2: Run shell scripts to view resource details<a name="walkthrough-cli-run-scripts"></a>

-Using Run Command and the AWS\-RunShellScript document, you can run any command or script on an EC2 instance as if you were logged on locally\.
+Using Run Command and the `AWS-RunShellScript` document, you can run any command or script on an Amazon EC2 instance as if you were logged on locally\.

 View the description and available parameters